ChristinaAbi/Fashioner/README.md

 # Fashioner

-Welcome to Fashioner, THE site for fashion bloggers to share their creations!
+Welcome to Fashioner/Designer, THE site for fashion bloggers and designers to share their creations!

 This site was created using the following programs:
 - express